 Sec.
 22-63.
-Nomination
+Nomination Designation.

-- (a) Petitions for nomination of buildings, structures, landscapes and places for consideration of designation as a landmark shall only be submitted to the commission, on a form provided by the department of planning and development, by the following: - (1) all record owners of the nominated property; - (2) members of the city council elected from the ward in which the property is situated, provided that at least one (1) member of the commission must co-petition the nomination; - (3) the mayor, the director of planning and development, or the commissioner of inspectional services, provided that at least one (1) member of the commission must co-petition the nomination; or - (4) any two (2) members of the commission. - (b) Upon receipt of a petition for nomination, the commission shall schedule a meeting to consider the nomination, which meeting shall be held not less than forty-five (45) days nor more than ninety (90) days from the date of the commission's receipt of the petition.
-Within fourteen (14) days after the receipt of a petition for nomination, the commission shall send a notice to the record owner(s) of the property by certified mail and a notice to the immediate abutters by regular mail.
-The notice to the record owner(s) and abutters shall include the petition for nomination and the date of the commission meeting. - (c) At this or a subsequent meeting, the commission shall determine whether to accept the nomination and conduct further study of the nominated property.
-The commission may accept the nomination of buildings, structures, landscapes and places upon an initial determination that such property may meet one or more of the following criteria: - (1) the property significantly represents an architectural type, style or design distinguished by innovation, rarity, uniqueness, or overall quality of design, detailing, materials or craftsmanship; - (2) the property is meaningfully associated with a person or persons who significantly contributed to the cultural, historic, architectural or archeological aspect of the development of the city of Newton, Commonwealth of Massachusetts, or the Unites States of America; - (3) the property's identification as a notable work of an architect, designer, engineer or builder whose work is significant in the history or development of the city of Newton, Commonwealth of Massachusetts or the United States of America; or - (4) historic events or activities occurred at the property that have made an outstanding contribution to, or
+- (a) (a) MembersPetitions for nomination of buildings, structures, landscapes and places for consideration of designation as a landmark shall only be submitted to the commission, on a form provided by the department of planning and development, by any of the following: - (1) all record owners of the nominated property; - (2) a member of the city council, provided that at least one (1) member of the commission must co-petition the nomination; - (3) the mayor, the director of planning and development, or the commissioner of inspectional services may, in addition to the commission, nominate properties for designation by the commission as Newton Landmark Preservation Sites, through a written nomination to provided that at least one (1) member of the commission.
+The must co-petition the nomination; or

+(4) any two (2) members of the commission.

+- (b) Upon receipt of a petition for nomination, the commission shall schedule a meeting to consider the nomination, which meeting shall be held not less than forty-five (45) days nor more than ninety (90) days from the date of the commission's receipt of the petition.
+Within fourteen (14) days after the receipt of a petition for nomination, the commission shall send a notice to the city clerk and to each councilor for the ward in which the nominated property is located, record owner(s) of the property by certified mail, and a notice to the immediate abutters by regular mail.
+The notice shall include the petition for nomination and the date of the commission meeting. - (c) At this or a subsequent meeting, the commission shall determine whether to accept the nomination and conduct further study of the nominated property.
+The commission may accept the nomination of buildings, structures, landscapes and places upon an initial determination that such property may meet one or more of the following criteria: - (1) the property significantly represents an architectural type, style or design distinguished by innovation, rarity, uniqueness, or overall quality of design, detailing, materials or craftsmanship; - (2) the property is meaningfully associated with a person or persons who significantly contributed to the cultural, historic, architectural or archeological aspect of the development of the City of Newton, Commonwealth of Massachusetts, or the United States of America; - (3) the property's identification as a notable work of an architect, designer, engineer or builder whose work is significant in the history or development of the City of Newton, Commonwealth of Massachusetts or the United States of America; or - (4) historic events or activities occurred at the property that have made an outstanding contribution to, or which best represent some important aspect of, the history of the City of Newton, Commonwealth of

-- § 22-67 NEWTON ORDINANCES PLANNING AND DEVELOPMENT § 22-68 which best represent some important aspect of, the history of the city of Newton, Commonwealth of Massachusetts or the United States of America. - (d) Upon an initial determination to accept the nomination, the commission shall notify the planning and development board of such acceptance.
+§ 22-63 NEWTON ORDINANCES PLANNING AND DEVELOPMENT § 22-64 Massachusetts or the United States of America.
+States of America.
+States of America.
+States of America.

+(d) Upon an initial determination to accept the nomination, the commission shall notify the owner of the property upon receipt of the written nomination.planning and development board of such acceptance.

 Sec.
 22-64.
-Designation.
+Designation.(b) The commission